First Drive: Chevrolet Colorado ZR2

 The $3,215 ZR2 Dusk and Midnight Special Editions get an Off-Road sport bar with side pannels, Off-Road lights, 17" gloss-Black aluminum wheels, and a 17" spare aluminum wheel.
 The Midnight Edition is only offered in Black, while the Dusk can be ordered on any color.

-If you go with the V6 you can also add the $1,850 power package which includes a performance air intake and cat-back performance exhaust system.
-Chevrolet has done a great job at providing a lot of value with these packages, with an aftermarket exhaust from coming in at $922.99 and a K&N performance air intake (which is not legal in California) costing $347.99 plus installation the $1,850 power package is steal considering it is fully covered by the factory warranty and 50 state legal.
+If you go with the V6, you can also add the $1,850 power package, which includes a performance air intake and cat-back performance exhaust system.
+Chevrolet has done a great job at providing a lot of value with these packages, with an aftermarket exhaust coming in at $922.99 and a K&N performance air intake (which is not legal in California) costing $347.99 plus installation the $1,850 power package is steal considering it is fully covered by the factory warranty and 50 state legal.

 Inside the options are a lot more limited with the only choices being Navigation, a Bose premium audio system, and several accessories like floor mats and under-dash lighting.
 The interior of the ZR2 is a nice place to be, the seats are comfortable and there is a great balance of luxury and function, perfect for a daily driven sports truck.
 The dash and controls are laid out well and the rear seat offers more than enough room for adults, even on long road trips.
 Having logged many miles in both the gasoline and diesel versions the gas wins again for interior noise, even with the V6 performance package the exhaust note that is only loud when you want it to be.